-Monitoring of groundwaters at the site commenced in 2015, however, with no expected date of commencement of the activity, this monitoring was put in abeyance until the two years prior to construction activities commencing at the site.
+Monitoring of groundwaters at the site commenced in 2005.
+However, with no imminent date of commencement of the activity, this monitoring was put in abeyance in 2014, with a view to resuming this monitoring two years prior to construction activities commencing at the site.
 As it was anticipated that the landfill would be accepting waste some time just prior to June 2019, the baseline groundwater monitoring was increased significantly during the 2017-2018 year, based on the recommendations of the 2016-2017 year, which are summarised below.